maitrungduc1410/react-native-video-trim/README.md

     }
 ```
 # Thanks
-Android part is created by modified + fix bugs from  [original project](Android-Video-Trimmer)
+- Android part is created by modified + fix bugs from: https://github.com/iknow4/Android-Video-Trimmer
+- iOS UI is created from: https://github.com/AndreasVerhoeven/VideoTrimmerControl